-Making an Arizona Healthcare Power of Attorney
+What is an Arizona Medical Power of Attorney?

 The person giving control is called the "principal," and the people or entities gaining authority are known as the "agents."
 Suited for Arizona residents, our Power of Attorney for health care can be used in Maricopa County, Pima County, Pinal County, and in every other region in the state.
 All Arizona Healthcare PoA forms from Rocket Lawyer can be personalized for your unique scenario.
 With this essential legal document on hand, your representative will be able to offer verification to healthcare facilities and other parties that they can make choices for you.

 When to use an Arizona Medical Power of Attorney: